Citrus Salad with Pomegranate and Pistachio is a wonderful way to celebrate citrus season!

 I’m in love.
 I will be eating this salad all winter long.
 It actually keeps well overnight in the fridge, too, so you can enjoy the leftovers.
 When was the last time you could do that with a salad?

-Even without blood oranges you can get a beautiful palette of warm tones from everyday citrus.
-Obviously seedless varieties work best.
+Even without blood oranges you can get a beautiful palette of warm tones from everyday fruit.
+Obviously seedless varieties work best for this citrus salad.

 Ingredients